cherrynoize/tlock/README.md

 ## Password

-You can choose to utilize a custom password by simply creating a file and storing it in there.
+You can choose to add a custom password by simply creating a file and storing it in there.

     mkdir ~/.config/tlock